deib-polimi/cpim-library/README.md

 Memcache Service

-Normally specify the address and port of the server intended to implement the service , in the specific tag configuration.xml file as seen in the section on.
+Just specify the address and port of the server intended to implement the service , in the specific tag configuration.xml file as seen in the section on.

 In the templates folder there are also templates of the  3 configuration files needed to use the CPIM that summarize what has been said in the paragraphs relating to the structure of the file and in the latter part relating to configuration details specific to Glassfish  4.0 AS.